How Do I File My Taxes While My Divorce is Pending?

 Given that there may be more than one answer depending on the circumstances, and your selection could have a significant impact on your tax liability, it makes sense to consult with a tax professional to analyze your specific situation and recommend the best approach for you.

-If you have any questions on divorce and tax issues, or would like assistance preparing your income taxes, please call Scaringi Law at 717-657-7770 and schedule a free consultation.
+If you have any questions on divorce and tax issues, or would like assistance preparing your income taxes, please call Scaringi Law at 717-657-7770 and ask about a free consultation.